tnarik/training-odsc_europe_2017/README.md

 This is a bundle compiling information (and snapshots of extenal repositories) related to the ODSC Europe sessions of 2017, held October 12-14 in London).

+Not all sessions included code or were all that interesting, so there might be some not corresponding with a folder.

 ## Sessions

 The intention is creating a folder per session attended, including slides and links when available.
 If no content is available for a certain session, no content will be provided.
 The sessions are sorted by a two digit prefix.